batect/batect.dev/src/pages/privacy.md

 Run Batect with `--no-update-notification` to disable checking for new versions.

 Note that running `./batect --upgrade` ignores `--no-update-notification` if it is set, and will always use the updates API to check for a new version.

+## File downloads

+Batect's wrapper script (`batect` / `batect.cmd`) automatically downloads the appropriate version of Batect when it has not already been downloaded.

+It uses a public, encrypted API hosted by the Batect project on GCP and Cloudflare to check for new versions.
+A secure, private GCP project dedicated to the purpose of hosting update information hosts the API.

+The source code and configuration for this API is available in the [updates.batect.dev](https://github.com/batect/updates.batect.dev) GitHub repository.

+### What data is collected and how it is used

+No personally identifiable information or telemetry information is sent to the API as part of this process.

+Basic diagnostic information such as IP addresses may be collected in the API's logs.
+This information is used solely to administer, maintain and monitor the updates API, and is not combined with telemetry information or any other information source.

+Statistical information (date, time, user agent and performance data) is collected and used to monitor the security, stability, performance and availability of the service and help understand usage patterns.

+The API requires encrypted HTTPS connections.

+### How to opt-out

+To opt-out, you must modify the wrapper script to use an alternative download server.

 ## In-app telemetry